 - Major for only nonspecified degrees (Master of Arts, Master of Science).

 - Changes made to a student’s name after the diploma has been printed may be subject to a $50 fee and take more than one month to reprint.

 - Changes made to a student’s degree information and name submitted after the program deadline will not be noted in the graduation ceremony program.
 If a diploma was previously printed, it will need to be reprinted and can take more than one month.

-The College of Professional Studies confers graduate certificates the same time degrees are conferred each year: winter, spring, and fall.
-Students must submit the appropriate form to their student success specialist in order to have their academic record audited to receive their certificate.
+The College of Professional Studies confers graduate certificates the same time degrees are conferred each year: winter, spring, fall, and summer.
+Students must submit the appropriate form to their career and academic coach in order to have their academic record audited to receive their certificate.
 Deadlines apply.
 All certificates will be mailed to the address provided on the form.